 The KNP Complex and Windy Fires are in the lower right with smoke from these fires covering the Central Valley.
 The KNP Complex Fire is impacting the Sequoia and Kings Canyon National Parks as well as residences and infrastructure in the region.
 The Windy Fire is also affecting several communities where many structures and infrastructure are threatened.
-Use the back and forward arrows in the lower left corner of the embedded map to see when the fires began to be visible in the satellite imagery.
-Click on the icon in the upper right corner to open the full version of Worldview in a new browser tab.
+Use the back and forward arrows in the lower left corner of the map to see when the fires began to be visible in the satellite imagery.